 Removing Asbestos Materials

-After the asbestos abatement process is completed, you should receive a second written record outlining the work done and that proper procedures were followed.
+After the asbestos abatement process is completed, you should receive a second written record outlining the work done and those proper procedures were followed.